 The Technical Services Coordinator has the responsibility for overseeing the daily activities of a technical services area, assigned projects and performing various engineering functions as required.
 Responsibilities of a technical services area may include: permit review; subdivision plan review; inspections; subdivision and service agreements; petition processing; maintenance of maps and records; construction standards, contract construction project management and similar services.
 The incumbent works under the direct supervision of an Engineering Manager, who outlines assignments, goals and objectives, and evaluates performance for effectiveness.

-The Technical Services Coordinator differs from the Technical Services Specialist which may have lead responsibility for a specific program or process, but does not generally coordinate projects or allocate staff and resources among several project support functions.
+The Technical Services Coordinator differs from the Technical Services Specialist which may have lead responsibility for a specific program or project, but does not generally coordinate the most complex projects or allocate staff and resources among several project support functions.
 These classifications are distinguished from professional engineering classifications which require professional certification, registration or licensure.

 Duties may include but are not limited to the following:

-- Leads the work of technical and professional staff on assigned projects; provides advanced technical assistance to project staff; schedules projects and assigns staff in area of responsibility; develops and recommends policies, procedures and system improvements; coordinates communication with internal departments, engineers, developers , realtors, contractors, customers and the public for assigned projects; participates in the budget process and provides manager with recommendations on Capital Improvement Projects and five year plans.
+- Serves as project manager and leads the work of technical and professional staff on complex projects; provides advanced technical assistance to project staff; schedules projects and assigns staff in area of responsibility; develops and recommends policies, procedures and system improvements; coordinates communication with internal departments, engineers, developers , realtors, contractors, customers and the public for assigned projects; participates in the budget process and provides manager with recommendations on Capital Improvement Projects and five year plans.

 - Confers with and advises engineers, architect, builders, developers and the public regarding County standards for sanitary sewers, storm sewers, roads and; advises same on local improvement district and assessment district methods of formation and financing.